-Over the years, Karen Tintori got hints of matters that no one in the family would talk about.
+In Unto the Daughters: The Legacy of an Honor Killing in a Sicilian-American Family by Karen Tintori, the author writes about hints of matters that no one in the family would talk about.
 When the sister became the “one they got rid of” as a result of her aunt’s slip of the tongue, Tintori felt compelled to pursue the secret that her family had kept for many years.
 The author takes the reader on the process from innocent genealogy research to a deep secret uncovered.

 On March 9, 1963, two men on a burglary spree were stopped as a result of a routine traffic offense by two plainclothes LAPD officers in an unmarked car.
 The men took the officers, both former Marines, to a field and executed one of them.
 The Onion Field is an in-depth analysis of the case by Joseph Wambaugh, an LAPD officer himself at the time.

-On October 6, 1894, Frank Westwood is gunned down in front of the Parkdale, Ontario home he shares with his parents.
+Death in the Queen City: Clara Ford on Trail, 1895 by Patrick Brode is the story of Frank Westwood who was gunned down in front of his home that he shares with his parents in Parkdale, Ontario, on October 6, 1894.
 The 18-year-old lingers three days before dying and the police have few leads.
 A single tip leads the police to Clara Ford, a 33-year-old seamstress of mixed race.
 Clara claims that she killed Frank, but did so because he had attempted to sexually assault her.
 In a highly sensational case that stands as a intimate look into Victorian Toronto, would Clara be convicted or would an admitted killer go free?

-Rachel Corbett grew up knowing that her mother’s ex-boyfriend had killed himself, but not knowing the full details of his death.
+In A Killing in Iowa: A Daughter’s Story of Love and Murder by Rachel Corbett, the author tells the story of growing up and knowing that her mother’s ex-boyfriend had killed himself, but not knowing the full details of his death.
 When she finds out that his death was the suicide part of a murder/suicide, she launches a quest to find out more about the crime and why this man she considered a father would have done such a thing.